Fittiboy/FrozenLake-SARSA/README.md

-# FrozenLake-SARSA
+# Watching SARSA
-Watch an agent learn a policy for the OpenAI Gym FrozenLake-v0 environment!
+Watch an agent learn a policy for the OpenAI Gym FrozenLake-v0 environment, or the Blackjack-v0 environment!

 # How to run?
-First, you need to install [OpenAI's gym](https://github.com/openai/gym), then you can simply run `python watching_sarsa.py`.
+First, you need to install [OpenAI's gym](https://github.com/openai/gym), then you can simply run `python watching_sarsa.py` or `python blackjack_sarsa.py`.
-It rushes through the first 100 successes, before slowing down to let you see episodes at reasonable speed!